EdgarQuinones/NCAE-Cyber-Games/README.md

 ![](https://ncaecybergames.org/_app/immutable/assets/topology.d995562d.png)
 > _NCAE Cyber Games Topology Spring 2024_
 ### Details of Event
-As shown above, we are responsible for securing several machines, each with a specified task.
+As shown above, we were responsible for securing several machines, each with a specified task.
 For example, one machine was the web server, while another was the dns server, and so on.
 Luckily with 8 people, we had 6 people on computers, the captain floating to keep things running smoothly, and a person assigned to documenting and logging everything that occurs.
 Below is an event log of most of the incidents that occurred during the event, as well as how we reacted and recovered.
 ### Event Log
 https://docs.google.com/document/d/1AHGkuw0N9yf51DdcZ6Qse8eiRjUeboFm8xxHkPv_0bM/edit?usp=sharing